GoogleCloudPlatform/PerfKitBenchmarker/README.md

 How to Run All Benchmarks in a Named Set
 ==================
-Named sets are are grouping of one or more benchmarks in the benchmarking directory.
+Named sets are are groupings of one or more benchmarks in the benchmarking directory.
 This feature allows parallel innovation of what is important to measure in the Cloud, and is defined by the set owner.
 For example the GoogleSet is maintained by Google, whereas the StanfordSet is managed by Stanford.
 Once a quarter a meeting is held to review all the sets to determine what benchmarks should be promoted to the `standard_set`.
 The Standard Set is also reviewed to see if anything should be removed.
 To run all benchmarks in a named set, specify the set name in the benchmarks parameter (e.g., `--benchmarks="standard_set"`).
 Sets can be combined with individual benchmarks or other named sets.